P-Carth/Multiplayer-ELO-Simulation/README.md

-# 4-Player ELO Simulation
+# <p align='center'> 4-Player ELO Simulation </p>

-### This simulation takes in 2 parameters: `# of competitors` & `# of rounds`
+## Scope

-#### I wanted to create a game that allows a user to pick their favorite choice out of four options.
+> ### I wanted to create a game that allows a user to pick their favorite choice out of four options.
 By picking their favorite, the winning compitor should go up in rank, while the losing compitors propotionately decrease in rank.
+> ### This simulation takes in 2 parameters: `# of competitors` & `# of rounds`

 ## ELO Algorithm